Deptford Township, New Jersey: Local government

 Deptford Township operates under the Faulkner Act, formally known as the Optional Municipal Charter Law, under the Council-Manager form of municipal government.
 The township is one of 42 (of the 564) municipalities in New Jersey that uses this form of government.
-The governing body is comprised of a seven-member Township Council, whose members are elected on an at-large basis in partisan elections to serve four-year terms of office on a staggered basis, with either three or four seats coming up for election in odd-numbered years.
+The governing body comprises a seven-member Township Council, whose members are elected on an at-large basis in partisan elections to serve four-year terms of office on a staggered basis, with either three or four seats coming up for election in odd-numbered years.
 The council then selects a mayor and a deputy mayor to serve two-year terms from among its members during the reorganization meeting in January.
 There are no term limits for council, mayor or deputy mayor, and elected officials can remain in those offices as long as they continue to be nominated by the council every two years and as long as they win their council elections every four years.
 The council hires an independent manager to serve as the chief administrative official of the township.
-The Township Manager is Rob Hatalovsky.
+The Township Manager is Thomas Newman Jr.

-As of 2025, members of the Deptford Township Council are Mayor Paul Medany (D, term on committee and ends December 31, 2023; term as mayor ends 2022), Deputy Mayor Tom Hufnell (D, term on committee ends 2023; term as deputy mayor ends 2022), Kenneth Barnshaw (D, 2025), MacKenzie Belling (D, 2023), Bill Lamb (D, 2025), Wayne Love (D, 2025), and Phillip Schocklin (D, 2025).
+As of 2025, members of the Deptford Township Council are Mayor Paul Medany (D, term on committee ends December 31, 2027; term as mayor ends 2025), Deputy Mayor Tom Hufnell (D, term on committee ends 2027; term as deputy mayor ends 2025), Kenneth Barnshaw (D, 2025), Bill Lamb (D, 2025), Brandi Leidy (D, 2027), Wayne Love (D, 2025) and Phillip Schocklin (D, 2025).